Natalie Merchant

-Natalie Anne Merchant (born October 26, 1963) is an American alternative rock singer-songwriter.
+Natalie Anne Merchant (born October 26, 1963) is an American singer-songwriter.
 She joined the band 10,000 Maniacs in 1981 and was lead vocalist and primary lyricist for the group.
-She remained with the group for their first seven albums and left it to begin her solo career in 1993.
-She has since released seven studio albums as a solo artist.
+She remained with the group for their first seven albums before leaving to begin her solo career in 1993.
+She has since released nine studio albums as a solo artist.

 Early life

-Natalie Merchant was born October 26, 1963, in Jamestown, New York, the third of four children of Anthony and Anne Merchant.
-Her paternal grandfather, who played the accordion, mandolin and guitar, immigrated to the United States from Sicily; his surname was "Mercante" before it was Anglicized.
+Natalie Merchant was born October 26, 1963, in Jamestown, New York, the third of four children of Anthony and Anne Merchant (née Meyer).
+Her paternal grandfather, who played the accordion, mandolin and guitar, emigrated to the United States from Sicily; his surname was "Mercante" before it was anglicized.
+Her parents divorced when she was 7.
+Merchant grew up Roman Catholic although she started drifting away from the faith as a teen but continues to believe in a God.